As a tourist in Barbados, you'll find plenty of things to do, activities to experience, and wonderful sights to see

-If you're interested in natural gardens, you'll enjoy visiting one (or all!) of the botanical gardens in Barbados.
+If you're interested in natural gardens, you'll enjoy visiting one (or all!) of Barbados' botanical gardens.

-Take your pick from Hunte's Garden, Andromeda Botanical Gardens (w), the Flower Forest and Orchid World, just to name a few.
+Take your pick from Hunte's Garden, Andromeda Botanical Gardens, the Flower Forest and Orchid World, just to name a few.

 They showcase the finest tropical flowers, rare trees and are surrounded by stunning views, so don't forget to take your camera!